Deploy Your First SAPUI5 App

 -

-, in case you use the Launchpad service (instead of the Portal service).
+Use the following command in case you use the Portal service

 -